 Then, as our team members spend more time with your loved one, that plan evolves based on their observations about what specific challenges the resident faces as well as what responsive behaviors are occurring and why.
 Because we know that dementia affects each resident differently, this allows us to provide the most appropriate cueing and reminders, in addition to the most beneficial routine and environmental support for your loved one’s specific needs.

-Memory Care versus Home
+A Memory Care Community versus At Home

 While deciding if or when it’s time to consider memory care is a decision only your family can make, the decision ultimately comes down to where your loved one will be able to make the most of life.
 This goes beyond safety and care; to whether they have enough social stimulation as well as opportunities to stay active and to find purpose.
 And, just as importantly, whether you and your family members are able to spend enough quality time as their son, daughter, husband or wife versus their caregiver.